About

 What Moreau is doing is tapping into the fact that Notre Dame calls students not just to get a degree, but to flourish as human beings.
 This is about giving students a chance to interact with great texts and figure out...who am I being called to be?
 What would it mean for me to flourish and to live well as a child of God?

-reconceiving the Moreau First-Year Experience
+the Moreau Program

-In serving as both an introduction and capstone to a holistic undergraduate education, the reconceptualized Moreau Program is designed to enhance the intellectual formation students encounter through coursework and research as well as the character formation students experience outside of the classroom.
+In serving as both an introduction and capstone to a holistic undergraduate education, the Moreau Program is designed to enhance the intellectual formation students encounter through coursework and research as well as the character formation students experience outside of the classroom.

 By combining intellectual exploration with personal development, the Moreau Program embodies Notre Dame’s commitment to offering an undergraduate education that nurtures the mind, body, and spirit.